Kaimor777/nginx-vim/README.md

 Test project for Tikal company to apply for DevOps position.

+# What it does

+Custom Docker Image of *nginx* will be created on DockerHub with HTML page with Jenkins

+Deployment will be done through ArgoCD

+The page will be available within local environment only

 ## Requirements

  - Kubernetes cluster
  - GitHub public repository public access
  - DockerHub repository (public or private)
  - CI\\CD pipeline

 ## Setup

 ### Environment